Refinancing with Earnest

 If you have a relatively high credit score and income, your new lender will offer low interest rates and monthly payments.
 Just like with your old loans, you can choose a repayment plan of five, 10, 15, or in some cases, 20 years.

-With a lower interest rate, you could pay a lot less for your loan in the long run.
+With a lower interest rate, you could pay a lot less for your loan over the life of the loan.
 Plus, you don’t have to deal with a bunch of different monthly payments — you’ll make just one.

 Student loan refinancing is an excellent way to make your student loan debt more manageable.
 But before refinancing, make sure you completely understand your new loan’s terms.